DavidGGonzalez/Kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-    1. Not a single was canceled, they either failed or succeded.
+    1. Not a single campaing was canceled, they either failed or succeded.
     2. Campains with a `goal` of less than $1,000 were the most successful ones.
     3. The highest number of failed campaings were the ones with a `goal` set between $45,000 and $49,999
     4. The percentage of campaings that succeded and failed were about the same when the `goal` was set between $15,000 and $19,9999, as well as between $30,000 and $39,999.